burodepeper/language-markdown/README.md

 ### Leaf blocks

-Leaf blocks are blocks that can _not_ container other blocks.
+Leaf blocks are blocks that can _not_ contain other blocks.

 | Section | Specs | Progress | Contact |
 | ------- | ----- | -------: | ------- |